vruusmann/openscoring.io/_posts/2019-02-09-deploying_rlang_model_sparkml.md

 It should be pointed out that the JPMML-Evaluator-Spark library is developed in the Java language, and that its public API (eg. method signatures, return types) only makes use of Java types.
 This may necessitate extra type casts and/or conversions when working in other languages such as the Scala language.

-The `Transformer` object holds the complete "business logic" of the above R script, including all feature engineering, model execution and decision engineering functionality.
+The `Transformer` object holds the complete "business logic" of the above R script, including all data pre-processing, model execution and prediction post-processing functionality.
 It also takes full care of translating values between Apache Spark and PMML type systems.

 ``` scala
 var inputDs = spark.read.format("csv") \